jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I want to know what happens when the item is not in the list_
+* I want to know what happens when the item is not in the :py:class:`list`

   .. code-block:: python